jnshachi/CRUD_PHOTO_GALLERY/README.md

 2: Create A Database on MondoDb Atlas / Cloud and in the backend/Database.js file change the Database URI with the one you get from ur MongoDB

-3: create a accound on herokuapp and download heroku cli
+3: create a account on herokuapp and download heroku cli

 4: login into heroku create a project and then push the code into heroku master